Skip to content

 ii.
 Developing sustainable procurement standards (for the subset of countries beginning their policy development journey)

-iv.
-Develop guidance on sustainable procurement standards for nutritious and sustainable food in health settings
+iii.
+Guidance on sustainable procurement standards for nutritious & sustainable food in public procurement, including health settings*

 i.
-Map available knowledge/resources on “best buys” for climate change and health interventions (both adaptation and mitigation), and identify a priority research agenda to fill major gaps
+Map available knowledge/resources on “smart buys”for climate change and health interventions (both adaptation and mitigation), and identify a priority research agenda to fill major gaps

 ii.
 Generate guidance / evidence on cost-effectiveness of interventions that countries can use for decision-making on climate & health investment (considering both adaptation and mitigation)